Jman012/Wasserflug-tvOS/README.md

 # Wasserflug tvOS
 An unofficial Floatplane client for Apple TV/tvOS.
 View it on the Apple TV App Store at https://apps.apple.com/us/app/wasserflug/id1611976921.

+⚠️ Notice ⚠️: The App Store version is currently dated.
+Getting the Test Flight version is recommended.
+See below in "Beta Testing" for instructions.

+Looking for Roku?
+Look here: https://github.com/bmlzootown/Hydravion

+Looking for Android TV?
+Look here: https://github.com/bmlzootown/Hydravion-AndroidTV

 ## Screenshots

 See https://imgur.com/a/vXAcEJy for screenshots of Wasserflug.